brunodifranco/project-star-jeans-data-engineering/README.md

 # 7. **Conclusion**
 In this project the main objective was accomplished:

- <p align="justify"> <b> We managed to provide a business report using Power BI, containing answers to the questions previously demanded by Outleto's Marketing Team, as well as a list of eligible customers to be a part of Insiders.
-With that report the Marketing Team will promote actions to each cluster, in order to increase revenue, but of course focusing mostly in the Insiders cluster, since they represent 53.5% of the total gross revenue.
-In addition to that, some useful business insights were found. </b> </p>
+ <p align="justify"> <b> We managed to create an ETL process that extracts data from H&M, a Star Jeans competitor, cleans it, and saves it to a PostgreSQL database on a weekly basis.
+Then, the database can be added and displayed with filters in a Streamlit App, where it can be accessed from anywhere by Star Jeans' owners, so they can have a better understanding on how the USA male jeans market works. </b> </p>

 # 8. **Next Steps**
 <p align="justify"> Further on, this solution could be improved by using <a href="https://airflow.apache.org/">Apache Airflow</a> instead of Windows Task Scheduler to automate the ETL process, since with Windows Task Scheduler the computer must be on for the script to run. </p>